mopemope/meghanada-emacs/README.md

 `meghanada-mode` uses `google-java-format` by default for formatter.

-It also supports eclipse formatter.
+It also supports Eclipse formatter.
-If you want to customize the formatter, you uses the exported eclipse format settings.
+If you want to customize the formatter, you use the exported eclipse format settings.
 To import the settings, change the name of the exported file to `meghanadaFormatter.xml` and put it in the `project root` or `subproject root`.

 ## Debug

 `meghanada-mode` has no debugger yet.
-However, external debugger is supported.
+However, the external debugger is supported.

-if you want to debug your code, execute `meghanada-debug-xxxx` function and then use [realgud][] etc.
+if you want to debug your code, execute `meghanada-debug-xxxx` function and then use [realgud][], etc.

 ```
 # in Emacs now: